jwhitehorn/ai-intel-gpu/README.md

-Docker image for easily running AI workloads on Intel GPUs
+# Docker Image for Running AI Workloads on Intel GPUs

-### Included Software
+## Included Software

-* Python 3.10.12
+- Python 3.10.12
-* Intel oneAPI 2024.1.0
+- Intel oneAPI 2024.1.0
-* Intel Extensions for Transformers
+- Intel Extensions for Transformers
-* Intel Extensions for PyTorch 2.1.20+xpu
+- Intel Extensions for PyTorch 2.1.20+xpu
-* Hugging Face CLI
+- Hugging Face CLI

-### Getting Started
+## Getting Started

-The idea behind this docker image is to allow you to run a shell inside a container that is already setup and configured with all the libraries needed to get right to work with AI workloads on Intel GPUs.
+The purpose of this Docker image is to provide a convenient environment for running AI workloads on Intel GPUs.
+It comes pre-configured with all the necessary libraries, allowing you to dive straight into your projects.

-This github repo has a sample script called ai-shell.sh than can be copied locally and used as a foundation for your own version.
+Within this GitHub repository, you'll find a sample script named `ai-shell.sh`, which can be copied and used as a starting point for your own setup.

-There are three placeholders you will need to configure at minimum, but you free to extended this script to your choosing.
-Those three placeholders are:
+To use the script, there are three placeholders you must configure:

-* LOCAL_PATH_PLACEHOLDER - this placeholder should be replaced with a path on your local filesystem that will be mounted within this container.
-This path will serve as your default working directly in the container, and will be where you house all your scripts and data between shell sessions.
-For example, if your username is `jason` and you have an `ai` folder in your home directory, this paceholder might be replaced with `/home/jason/ai`
+1. **LOCAL_PATH_PLACEHOLDER**: This placeholder should be replaced with a path on your local filesystem.
+This path will be mounted within the container and serve as your default working directory.
+For example, if your username is `jason` and you have an `ai` folder in your home directory, this placeholder might be replaced with `/home/jason/ai`.

-* HUGGING_FACE_API_KEY_PLACEHOLDER - This is your Hugging Face API key that you can get from [here](https://huggingface.co/settings/tokens).
-Feel free to remove this environmental variable if you do not use Hugging Face.
+2. **HUGGING_FACE_API_KEY_PLACEHOLDER**: This is your Hugging Face API key, which you can obtain from [here](https://huggingface.co/settings/tokens).
+If you don't use Hugging Face, feel free to remove this environmental variable.

-* HUGGING_FACE_CACHE_PLACEHOLDER - All data and changes created during shell sessions is deleted unless stored on a mounted path (see LOCAL_PATH_PLACEHOLDER), therefore when using Hugging Face it's important to ensure that it stores its data somewhere that is persistent.
-For example, if LOCAL_PATH_PLACEHOLDER is `/users/jason/ai`, I might want to keep my Hugging Face cache within a subfolder of that, say `huggingface.cache`, so for this placeholder you'd use `/ai/models/huggingface.cache/`.
+3. **HUGGING_FACE_CACHE_PLACEHOLDER**: All data and changes created during shell sessions are deleted unless stored on a mounted path (see `LOCAL_PATH_PLACEHOLDER`).
+Therefore, when using Hugging Face, ensure it stores its data somewhere persistent.
+For example, if `LOCAL_PATH_PLACEHOLDER` is `/users/jason/ai`, you might want to keep your Hugging Face cache within a subfolder such as `/ai/models/huggingface.cache/`.

-Once configured, you can launch directly into this AI-centric environment by executing it:
+Once configured, you can launch directly into this AI-centric environment by executing:

 ```
 $./ai-shell.sh